nishant412/gr-bluetooth/README.md

-Modified version of gr-bluetooth for SparSDR single channel decode.
-Tested at sampling rates 3e6,4e6.
+##Modified gr-bluetooth for SparSDR single channel decode.

+Should work for integer samples per symbol.
 Optimized to reduce memory and processor usage.

+CRC Check for BLE packets also added.

 GR-Bluetooth
 ============